Latest News

 The Métis Nation of Ontario is helping grow stronger communities—one tree at a time.
 MNO citizens can apply to receive a minimum of five trees to plant in their communities through the Forests for the Future program.

-One App PortalVolunteer of the Year Award
+Request for Trees SurveyVolunteer of the Year Award

 Do you know a Métis citizen who has shown exceptional leadership, dedication, and service to the Métis Nation of Ontario and their community?
 Consider nominating them for the MNO Volunteer of the Year Award!